alexis-menendez/alexis-menendez/README.md

 - Building **InnerOrbit**, a space-themed mental wellness app with the help of two other junior developers
 - Preparing to move to Portland, Oregon and begin the next chapter of my career and academic journey

+---

+### Fun Facts & Passions
+- I’m passionate about both science and art, often blending the two in projects that explore cognition, emotion, and environment.
+- I deeply value quiet, reflective experiences in nature and draw inspiration from landscapes like the Texas plains and the shores of Puerto Rico.
+- I’ve worked in everything from nursing homes to college student services to metal sculpture studios, and I bring a multidisciplinary lens to all my work.
+- Outside of coding, I sculpt, weld, paint, garden, dance (West Coast Swing & Fusion!), and make wearable art.

+---

 ### Philosophy
 > “Form follows function — that has been misunderstood.
 Form and function should be one, joined in a spiritual union.”
 > ― Frank Lloyd Wright